-- 1. Single-family detached dwellings. - 2.
-Crop farming and keeping of animals as provided in Section 3.19. - 3.
-Farm equipment sales and service. - 4.
-Farm markets, if permitted by the Zoning Administrator under Section 3.07. - 5.
-Schools. - 6.
-Public uses. - 7.
-Wireless communication antennas. - 8.
-Temporary outdoor commercial uses, if permitted by the Zoning Administrator under Section 3.36. - 9.
-Home occupations, if permitted by the Zoning Administrator under Section 3.10. - 10.
-On Site Use Wind Energy Systems. - 11.
-Private Kennels. - 12.
-Churches or other place of religious assembly. - 13.
-On-site temporary Met tower, if permitted by the Zoning Administrator under Section 3.40. - 14.
-Agribusiness uses, not exceeding one thousand five hundred (1,500) square feet in total floor space dedicated to such use, if permitted by the Zoning Administrator under Section 3.31. - 15.
-Agritourism Enterprise, Class I, if permitted by the Zoning Administrator under Section 3.41. - 16.
-Accessory buildings and uses customarily incidental to any of the above permitted uses.
+- 1. Single-family detached dwellings.

+- 2. Crop farming and keeping of animals as provided in Section 3.19.

+- 3. Farm equipment sales and service.

+- Roadside stands.

+- Schools.

+- Public uses.

+- 7. Wireless communication antennas.

+- 8. Temporary outdoor commercial uses, if permitted by the Zoning Administrator under Section 3.36.

+- 9. Home occupations, if permitted by the Zoning Administrator under Section 3.10.

+- 10. On Site Use Wind Energy Systems.

+- 11. Private Kennels.

+- 12. Churches or other place of religious assembly.

+- 13. On-site temporary Met tower, if permitted by the Zoning Administrator under Section 3.40.

+- 14. Accessory buildings and uses customarily incidental to any of the above permitted uses.

-The following Special Land Uses shall be permitted subject to review by the Planning Commission and further subject to any and all reasonable conditions which may be imposed in accordance with the Michigan Zoning Enabling Act; Article XVI, "Special Land Use Conditions, Review, and Approval," and Article XVIII, "Site Plan Review Procedures" of this Ordinance.
+The following Special Land Uses shall be permitted subject to review by the Planning Commission and further subject to any and all reasonable conditions which may be imposed in accordance with the Michigan Zoning Enabling Act; Article XVII, "Special Land Use Conditions, Review, and Approval," and Article XVIII, "Site Plan Review Procedures" of this Ordinance.

-- 1. Forest industries.
+1. Forest industries.

 - 2. Bed and breakfast operations.

 - 3. Boarding stables.

 - 4. Public facilities.

 - 5. Wineries.

-- 6. Outdoor recreation.
+- Outdoor recreation.

 - 7. Cluster housing (refer to Section 3.21).

 - 8. Greenhouses.

 - 9. Farm Labor Housing

+- 10. Home based businesses.

-- 10. Commercial or boarding kennels.
+- 11. Commercial or boarding kennels.

-- 11. Wireless communication support facilities.
+- 12. Wireless communication support facilities.

+- 13. Farm markets.

-- 12. On Site Use Wind Energy Systems (over 66 feet).
+- 14. On Site Use Wind Energy Systems (over 66 feet).

-- 13. Golf courses.
+- 15. Golf courses.

-- 14. Golf course driving ranges.
+- 16. Golf course driving ranges.

-- 15. Airports.
+- 17. Airports.

-- 16. Cemeteries.
+- 18. Cemeteries.

-- 17. Hospice or palliative care facilities.
+- 19. Convalescent homes.

-- 18. Transitional or Emergency Housing.
+- 20. Transitional or Emergency Housing.

-- 19. Agribusiness uses exceeding one thousand five hundred (1,500) square feet in total floor space dedicated to such use.

-- 20. Agritourism Enterprise, Class II.

-- 21. Campgrounds

-- 22. Group day care homes.

-- 23. Accessory buildings and uses customarily incidental to any of the above uses.
+- 21. Accessory buildings and uses customarily incidental to any of the above uses.